jasonta/PlanetaryData/README.md

 PlanetaryData
 =============

-Fragments Demo which shows how to use fragments within one activity or multiple activities.
+Fragments Demo which shows how to use fragments within multiple activities or one activity.

+To change from demonstrating multiple activities to one activity replace "MultipleFragmentsMultipleActivities" with "MultipleFragmentsOneActivity" in AndroidManifest.xml.